vvvv/The-Gray-Book/reference/beta/language.md

 *Image:IOBox vs. Pin*

 Just like in vvvv beta create an IOBox by pressing the middle mousebutton while making a connection.
-If instead you `CTRL + Leftclick` while making a connection you create an Inlet or Outlet.
+If instead you <kbd>CTRL</kbd> + Leftclick while making a connection you create an Inlet or Outlet.

 Both Pins and IOBoxes can be configured via a middleclick on them.
 Input Pins can also be given a default value.